World Contraception Day

 What contraception method should I choose?

 We know it can be hard to choose a contraception method, especially with so much choice available.
-So to celebrate World Contraception Day we’ve made it simple for you - we’ve listed some pro’s and con’s of each contraceptive method to help you make a more informed choice.
+So to celebrate World Contraception Day we’ve made it simple for you - we’ve listed some pro’s and con’s of each contraceptive method so you can make a more informed choice.

 World Contraception Day: Barrier methods